alaffin12/stackedit/Caught by Stradh.md

 > As you get about halfway across the bridge you hear a guttural, angry shriek out into the mists, and the soft, leathery beating of wings upon the winds....

 A young red shadow dragon begins to attack the party on the bridge.
-He will do flybys, using the mists and his speed (and his ability to hide in shadows) to appear from the mists, swoop down, grapple a character, and then soar once more into the air - trying to pick them off one by one...
+He will do flybys, using the mists and his speed (and his ability to hide in shadows) to appear from the mists, swoop down, grapple a character, and then soar once more into the air - trying to pick them off one by one...his

 #### T9.
 Eastern Arch
 > One of the statues atop this arch has crumbled, leaving only the horse's hindquarters intact.

-### Amber Temple
+### r Teml

-..

----
-## Food and Drink in Barovia
-### Foods in Barovia
-#### Morgantha's Dream Pies
-Eating one of Morgantha's pies has one of the following effects:
-* If eaten as a bonus action in combat you may add 1d4 to any attack roll or saving throw in the next minute.
+ ood and Drnk i roi
+ oods in arova
+#### oranths eam eating n o rgh ies s one o the foling eet  eaten as a os at in comt yo a add d to an tta oll or saing how i the net minut.
-* If eaten outside of combat it heals 2d4+2 hp
-* If eaten before a long rest, you gain two extra hit dice to use during the next day.

-However they are addictive.
-The morning after you eat one roll a DC 10+2*(Total Number of Pies Eaten Lifetime) Constitution Save.
-If they fail they become first level addicts.
-Addicts have debuffs added to their character that make them weaker.
-They can remedy this by eating a pie (from which they gain no other benefits - however eating subsequent pies does give them one of the benefits) or they can suffer through the addiction.
+ f eaten ousde of obat i heals d hp If eaten efore a long rest you ain two tr i ice to use ur the et ayoweer they reacte  he oing r you e one ro a  ota umber f es an eme tttion ave.   they ail the ecome irst lee addicts.
+Addicts have debuffs added to their character that make them weaker.  he cn remey this by ing a e rom which they gain no other benefits - however eating subsequent pies does give them one of the benefits) or they can suffer through the addiction.
 If they consume even a single pie during the day they run the risk of getting further addicted (make a new save the following morning).
 If they go 24 hours without eating a pie the next morning they can make a save to drop down one level on the addiction chart.  *LPC stands for lifetime pie consumption - how many pies they have eaten total.
 Track this!*

 | Level | Impact | Con Save Better | Con Save Worse |
 | -- | -- | -- | -- |